MrR4tC4k3/SharpC4k3s/README.md

 - **GhostGrip WMI**
 - **Host2IP**

+The SharpC4k3 Suite was designed to be executed inline, however like any C# Program they be used standalone also.
+All Tools leverage .Net v2 to ensure compatibility with target hosts.

 ## HollowNGO
-HollowNGo aims to avoid FileCreation Events by reading your payload as a byte array, compressing them, and converting the compressed bytes to base64 to a memorysteam. setting the target file stream length to 0, then the same encoding operation in reverse to write to the target file.
+HollowNGo aims to avoid FileCreation Events by utilising and hijacking files that already exist on disk.
+This is achieved by reading your payload as a compressed byte array and converting it to base64 which is then stored in a memorysteam.
+HollowNGo then sets the target file stream length to 0, and using the orignal encoding operation in reverse, writes to the target file.
 There are a few options when running the tool as shown below.

-#### Create compressed encoded binary data (This is expected to run on your dev box not the target)
+Note that creating the encoded binary data locally (-encode) it is expected to run on your dev box not the target.

+#### Create compressed encoded binary data
 **Usage:** HollowNGo.exe -encode <source.exe> -output <output.txt>
 - **Example:** HollowNGo.exe C:\Users\User\Documents\MyEvil.Exe -output EvilB64.txt